jpodolski/ssbm-py/README.md

 # SSBM Scoreboard
 ssbm-py is a python GUI written to help SSBM streamers manage OBS and their overlay.
-It is currently in beta and (will soon) feature support for
+It is currently in Alpha and (will soon) feature support for
   - Stock Head Icons, Tags, and Prefixes
   - Automatic Scene Switching
   - Webcam management

+*Please understand that the project is under constant development, and that no features and/or functionalities are guaranteed to work at this time.*

 ### Setting up the application